On the Adversarial Convex Body Chasing Problem: Algorithmic Solution

-Based on the Lipschitz continuity of the value functions, one expects to have good approximation of the \textit{original} value function with a fine mesh.
-However, the discretized value at timestep $t$ is computed based on the \textit{discretized} value at $t+1$ as shown in~\eqref{eqn:apprx-value-example}.
-Consequently, the approximation error propagates over time, and it is relatively unclear how fine a discretization is needed to provide a given desired performance guarantee.
-We answer the above question with the following theorem.
+Based on the Lipschitz continuity properties of the value functions, one expects to have a better approximation of the optimal value function with a finer mesh.
+However, the discretized value function at time step $t$ is computed based on the \textit{discretized} value at $t+1$ as shown in~\eqref{eqn:apprx-value-example}.
+Consequently, the approximation error propagates over time, and it is relatively unclear how large a discretization size $\delta_{\X, t}$ needs to be at every time step $t$ to provide the desired level of performance guarantee.
+We answer the above question in the following theorem.